krevis/MIDIApps/README.md

 The source code is Open Source under the BSD license.
 See LICENSE for the legal details.

+The project is currently intended to be used with an up-to-date Xcode version, like Xcode 11.1 (with the MacOS 10.15 SDK).
+However, it has been reported to work with earlier releases, as old as Xcode 9.2.
+(If you need to run it on an earlier Xcode, try checking out older revisions.)

 ## How to build ##